 Also in 2011, there was set a stage to apply for the project APEX (Archives Portal Europe network of eXcellence) as a joint portal of archives for European national archives.
-The project started in 2012 and the National Archives of Estonia is leading a package of “Usability and Web 2.0”.
+The project started in 2012 and the National Archives of Estonia led a package of “Usability and Web 2.0”.

 The National Archives of Estonia participated in 2012–2014 in the project Cross Border E-archive within Estonia–Latvia–Russia Cross Border Cooperation Programme together with the Latvian State administrative institution „Culture information systems centre“ as lead partner, Latvian National Archives, Latvian non-governmental organisation „Ideju Forums“, Saint-Petersburg Information and Analytical Centre and Archival Committee of St. Petersburg as associate partner.
 Within the framework of the project the National Archives has digitised 3256 personal files of students/employees and 9 matriculation registers of Imperial Tartu University (107,637 images) and 135 images of maps from 19th and the beginning of 20th century.
 Digitised materials are available through the collection of digitised archival records Saaga and also through the project’s portal along with the materials digitised from Russian and Latvian archives by other partners.